 Make sure that your specification does not require a “Grade” or “Type”.
 These designations have not been found in the ASTM or Building Code for many cycles.
 Producers will not be able to certify that CMUs meet the requirements of a specification requiring “Grade” or “Type”.

 Only specify that the masonry mortar meets the requirements of ASTM C270 and any color that may be required.
 Leave the mortar Type (M or S) to the S-1 (Structural) Sheet.

 Do not specify a mortar strength.
-Mortar meeting the requirements of ASTM C270 may be either proportioned as shown in the C270 Proportion Table, or meet the physical properties required for the Type specified (i.e. compressive strength).
+Mortar meeting the requirements of ASTM C270 may be either proportioned as shown in the C270 Proportion Table or meet the physical properties required for the Type specified (i.e. compressive strength).
 Mortar should never be specified to meet both the proportion and property requirements.

-Do not specify field testing to verify compressive strength of mortar used in the field.
-Field testing may be used to establish consistency in mortar used in the field.
-When field mortar testing is required, mortar must be sampled and tested prior to start of construction in accordance with ASTM C780 to establish a baseline for comparison of field-tested mortar.
+Do not specify field testing to verify the compressive strength of the mortar used in the field.
+Field testing may be used to establish consistency in the mortar used in the field.
+When field mortar testing is required, mortar must be sampled and tested prior to the start of construction in accordance with ASTM C780 to establish a baseline for comparison of field-tested mortar.
 There are no ASTM requirements that field sampled mortar meet the strength requirements.

 Testing of approved, pre-blended mortar is no longer required on essential services projects (including K-12 and Community Colleges).
 CBC 2105A.3 Exception 2.

 Specify that the masonry grout must meet the requirements of ASTM C476.
 Leave the strength requirements to the S-1 (Structural) Sheet.
 Insist that the mix design submitted indicates compliance with ASTM C476.

 Masonry grout should have a slump between 8 and 11 inches and should contain no water reducers or plasticizers (approved grout-aid should only be specified when required by some agencies for high-lift grouting).